Introduction to the desktop environment and its applications

 5. All our libraries provide a C and C++ API.
 The C API can be used to create bindings to any programming language

-6. We utilise compile flags to enable and disable features.
+6. We utilise compile flags to enable and disable any optional features.
 This applies to our toolkit when compiling an application statically, or to a number of our applications, where some additional features can be disabled through these flags

 Cross-desktop compatibility